 SUNY Plattsburgh offers graduate assistantships for well-qualified, full-time matriculated graduate students.
 These positions provide educational and professional value to your graduate experience while also offering tuition compensation as well as a stipend.

-Applications for Fall 2021 positions will open in late November and will be due by February 15, 2021.
 You must have a completed program application in order to be considered for an assistantship.

 This list is subject to change